TriplyDB/Documentation/release-notes/ratt.md

 title: "RATT"
 path: "/release-notes/ratt"
 ---

+## 4.3.0 (2022-12-14)

+The `sparqlConstruct` and `validateShacl` middlewares can optionally choose between two different sparql engines.
+Both middleware's options object now accept a `sparqlEngine` property.
+If no option is given the previous default engine is used.

 ## 4.2.6 (2022-11-25)

 The `fromOai` middleware does not postprocess tags anymore, trying to interpret strings as numbers.